Understanding Matcha Tea Caffeine - Why It's The Strongest Green Tea

 Sieving the powder gets rid of the clumps that can form even in high quality matcha.
 You might see more clumps forming over time, where the matcha's exposed to moisture.
 So, sieve your matcha into your cup so it's smoother and easier to whisk.

 We recommend using a bamboo whisk instead of an electric metal whisk for your matcha.
 Bamboo won't impart any flavor in your cup of matcha, it won't damage your matcha bowl, and it gives you more control over the foam you create.
 The key is to use a zigzag motion instead of a circular motion.
 And yes, your arm will ache afterwards... but it's worth it!

 In terms of flavor, both matcha and coffee have a strong taste and bitterness, but they're very different.
 In terms of caffeine, matcha green tea has less than a standard cup of coffee but more than a single shot of espresso.

 Yes!
 Matcha contains more caffeine than most green teas.
 It has roughly 70mg of caffeine per serving.
 Of course, some of our Energy Teas at Zest can provide up to 200mg - it's quite the energy boost!

-No, the caffeine levels in a cup of matcha are way less than the FDA daily recommended limit of 400mg.8 Furthermore, matcha contains L-Theanine which is a natural amino acid that smooths and prolongs the effects of caffeine.
+No, the caffeine levels in a cup of matcha are way less than the FDA daily recommended limit of 400mg.
+Furthermore, matcha contains L-Theanine which is a natural amino acid that smooths and prolongs the effects of caffeine.
 So, you won't get the jitters and crash you'd normally expect with a high caffeine energy drink or coffee.